 - To practice, promote and coordinate cultural activities and Hmong New Year Celebrations

-- To educate, support and promote Hmong cultural music and arts
+- To educate, support, promote Hmong culture, music and arts

 - To establish a facility or a Cultural Center for the Hmong New Year Celebration; cultural activities, and cultural preservation